Pseudolocalized Three-Dimensional Solitary Waves as Quasi-Particles: Introduction

-The first 3D QPs were reported for the NLS in \cite{EdmundEnns,Silberberg}, where the profiles of the light bullets are found numerically for the stationary QPs and then the VA is used to investigate their interaction.
-It is well known that the NLS is very fertile ground for experimenting with localized shapes, because of the envelope nature of the latter.
-It is not so straightforward a matter in the traditional field theories, such as $s$GE and KGE, because a solution of the type of the classical kink cannot be found in more than one dimension.
+The first 3D QPs were reported for the NLS in \cite{EdmundEnns,Silberberg}, where the profiles of the light bullets are found numerically for the stationary QPs, and, then, the VA is used to investigate their interaction.
+It is well known that the NLS is very fertile ground for experimenting with localized shapes because of the envelope nature of the latter.
+(In the 1980s, the interactions of localized 2D solutions, termed ``dromions'' \cite{Fokas1990}, to the Davey--Stewartson equation, an integrable analogue of NLS in 2D, were analyzed \cite{Boiti1988}.)
+In the traditional field theories, such as $s$GE and KGE, it is not straightforward to generalize QPs to higher dimensions because a solution of the type of the classical kink cannot be found in more than one dimension.
 Hence the simple notion of a lump of deformation of the field being a QP cannot be extended into 3D.
 Recently, oscillating localized 3D structures were found for the $s$GE in \cite{RosenauKashdan1,RosenauKashdan2} and called \emph{compactons}.
 Forcing the solution of KGE to oscillate in time leads to the same equation for the 3D shape as in the above mentioned NLS works.
+Finally, another avenue of exploring the dynamics of 3D QPs is through the so-called EPDiff (Euler--Poincar\'e) equation \cite{HolmStaley}, for which certain singular solutions termed ``diffeons'' \cite{Holm2013} represent 3D generalizations of the peakons of the Camassa--Holm equation \cite{CamassaHolm}.

 Despite their 3D nature, the localized solutions mentioned in the previous paragraph exhibit the same exponentially decaying tails (actually, slightly super-exponential), and the respective force acting between them will decay exponentially with the increase of the distance between the QPs.